 WORKING CIRCLE: MIXED CONIFER Management objectives Management options Responsibility Monitoring Silviculture system To meet local requirements, as priority, for timber, fuel wood and other forest produce on a sustainable basis.
 Controlled marking of trees 1.
 Territorial 1.
 Territorial Group Selection System Due to the lack of research into the light requirements needed for regeneration, the coupe sizes are a guideline To manage and harvest commercial timber on sustainable basis.
 Use appropriate logging and silviculture method.
 Ensure cable line layout allows interline logging.
 Operate entire cable line.
 Encourage cleaning of entire cable lines.
 1. Territorial/ NRDCL 2.
 Territorial/ NRDCL 3.
 Territorial/ NRDCL 4.
-NRDCL Territorial Territorial Territorial Territorial that must be followed unless new information on silvicultural system is obtained.
+NRDCL 1.
+Territorial 2.
+Territorial 3.
+Territorial 4.
+Territorial that must be followed unless new information on silvicultural system is obtained.
 Cable lines will be laid to their full capacity.
 Cable corridors will be no more than 4m wide.
 To enhance and improve forest Productivity Ensure that all barren areas are restocked with suitable native species if natural regeneration fails.
 Use appropriate logging and silvicultural method.
 Monitor on the attack of pest and disease.
 Involve local communities.
 1.NRDCL/ Territorial 2.NRDCL/ Territorial 3.Territorial 4.
 NRDCL/ Territorial 1.
 Territorial 2.Territorial 3.Territorial 4.NRDCL/Territorial Group opening will not exceed 0.15ha.The distance between the cable lines will not less than 60m and between groups along cable line will not less than 50m.
 All merchantable trees >10cm To protect the forest from overgrazing, fire, illegal activities and from grazing in regeneration areas.
 1. Control over grazing, fire, poaching and other illegal activities through community participation and proper fencing.
 1. Territorial/ NRDCL 1.
 Territorial DBH (OB) will be felled.
 Dead, dying, malformed and diseased tree will be felled by priority.
 To create local employment opportunities Employ local contractors and people.
 Provide proper training.
 1.NRDCL 2.NRDCL/ Territorial 1.
 NRDCL 2.
-Territorial Opening can be irregular shapes and should be based on terrain features and stand condition.
-However, size of the opening should be not To maintain biodiversity within the production area.
-Low impact silviculture system.
-1. Territorial/ NRDCL 1.
-Territorial more than 0.15 ha.
-Damage to residual tree must be minimized.
-To conserve the water catchment functions.
-Minimal intervention.
-Abide by stream buffer regulations 1.Territorial 2.NRDCL/ Territorial 1.
-Territorial 2.
-Territorial To continually improve health and safety standards.
-Provide training to contractors and machine operators.
-Provide awareness to local community.
-1.NRDCL 2.Territorial Territorial Territorial
+Territorial Opening can be irregular shapes and should be based on terrain features and stand

-Forest Management Plan for Khotokha FMU 2020- 2029
+Forest Management Plan for Khotokha FMU (amendment) 2022- 2029